Home Renovation Design Trends in Los Angeles

 In Los Angeles, upgrading the whole bathroom means incorporating a level of comfort.
 Freestanding tubs provide a visual tour de force.
 Most often they are made of stone, porcelain, quartz, or resin, so the shape lends a sculptural note.
 Large curbless walk-in showers are distinguished with surface materials.
 Linear drains are trending because they are more aesthetically pleasing.
 Rain showers are favored, but you won’t find multiple showerheads due to water restrictions.
 Floors often are radiant heated.

 (Above) Variations of brass finishes in this LA renovation by designer Jeanne Chung.
 Photos by Peter Christiansen Valli.

 The divide—choosing between tub and shower—is more about personal preferences.
-Many see the sculptural artistry of the tub as adding to the return-on-investment.
-Radiant heated is also a value-added.
-An alternative to slab stone walls is large format porcelain tile.
-These tiles, with a range in looks that mimic various stones, come in similar slab formats.
+Many see the sculptural artistry of the tub as adding to the return on investment.
+Radiant heat is also a value-added.
+An alternative to slab stone walls is large-format porcelain tile.
+These tiles, with a range of looks that mimic various stones, come in similar slab formats.